planet-nine-app/fount/README.md

-# Planet Nine
+# Fount

-*Planet Nine* (named for a [hypothetical planet] that may exist out past Neptune) is the top layer of The Stack that starts with [Sessionless][sessionless].
+*Fount* (a name meaning the source of something) is the top layer of The Stack that starts with [Sessionless][sessionless].
 It handles the resolution of MAGIC spells, and disburses digital items amongst participants.
-It's probably closest in spirit to a cooperative bank (in the US these are called credit unions) where the owners are any and all participants of anything that uses Planet Nine.
+It's probably closest in spirit to a cooperative bank (in the US these are called credit unions) where the owners are any and all participants of anything that uses Fount.

 ## Overview

-The Planet Nine server is essentially a publically available payment processor with two additional features.
+The Fount server is essentially a publically available payment processor with two additional features.
 First it can handle "payments" of things that aren't money.
-Seccond it can attach meaningful things to the transactions--think of a receipt that is useful or collectible in some way.
+Second it can attach meaningful things to the transactions--think of a receipt that is useful or collectible in some way.

-In The Stack ecosystem, Planet Nine is a [Resolver][resolver].
+In The Stack ecosystem, Fount is a [Resolver][resolver].
 It can be used for monied transactions[^1], but for right now I'll focus on non-monied transactions here.

-Because Planet Nine generates useful things when spells resolve, some gating mechanism is necessary to prevent people from just spamming requests.
+Because Fount generates useful things when spells resolve, some gating mechanism is necessary to prevent people from just spamming requests.
 This gate is a stored value system called mp.
 MP is granted to each user, and is expended with non-monied spells, and then recharges over time.
 If you've played Skyrim, it works just like the Magika bar.

 So what are those useful things?
-With every spell, Planet Nine is able to disburse money, (experience) points, or tokens[^2] called [Nineum][nineum].
+With every spell, Fount is able to disburse money, (experience) points, or tokens[^2] called [Nineum][nineum].
 Again I'll leave money for now.

 The points are attached to the uuid being used in the spell, and persist throughout any digital context where that uuid is used.